 Figure 2.
 Schematic view of the “Russian Doll” complexity and dynamics of holobionts, according to diverse spatiotemporal scales.
-The host (blue circles), and associated microbes (all other shapes) including bacteria and eukaryotes that may be inside (i.e., endosymbiotic or outside the host, are connected by either beneficial (solid orange lines), neutral (solid blue lines) or pathogenic (dashed black lines) interactions respectively.
-The different clusters can be illustrated by the following examples: 1, a model holobiont in one stable physiological condition (e.g., in controlled laboratory condition); 2 and 3, holobionts changing during their life cycle or submitted to stress conditions; 4 and 5, marine holobionts in the context of global sampling campaign or long-term time series.
+The host (blue circles), and associated microbes (all other shapes) including bacteria and eukaryotes that may be inside (i.e., endosymbiotic or outside the host, i.e. ectosymbiotic, are connected by either beneficial (solid orange lines), neutral (solid blue lines) or pathogenic (dashed black lines) interactions respectively.
+The different clusters can be illustrated by the following examples: 1, a model holobiont in a stable physiological condition (e.g., in controlled laboratory condition); 2 and 3, holobionts changing during their life cycle or submitted to stress conditions; 4 and 5, marine holobionts in the context of global sampling campaigns or long-term time series.